ohscar/rmalloc/doc/paper/simulating-locking.rst

 the process can be broken down into smaller tasks.
 This is done using the Python ``multiprocessing`` module, and by recording start and stop indices (based on the New or Free ops, respectively) into the input list, the list of start indices can be broken down into smaller parts to maximize usage of multi-core systems making processing the entire input file faster on the order of the number of available cores.
-The tools automatically picks the number of cores plus two for the number of worker threads to saturate the CPU.
+To saturate the CPU, the tools automatically pick the number of cores plus two as the number of worker threads.

 In the case of no corresponding Free operation for the block, no lifetime calculation is done, i.e. it is assumed to be unlocked.
-This is a limitation of the calculation based on the observation of applications that has a large amount of objects that are never explicitly freed, and assuming a lifetime of the entire application would be incorrect.
+This is a limitation of the calculation based on the observation of applications that have a large amount of objects that are never explicitly freed, and assuming a lifetime of the entire application would be incorrect.
 An implicit free could be inserted at the point of the last memory access, however it is not implemented.

 .. raw:: comment-todo